Ukraine: EU excludes 7 Russian banks from SWIFT | DW | 02.03.2022

 The move aims to hurt Russia economically over its decision to invade Ukraine.

-The measure targets Russia's second largest bank VTB, Bank Otkritie, Novikombank, Promsvyazbank, Rossiya Bank, Sovcombank and Vnesheconombank (VEB).
+The measure targets Russia's second-largest bank VTB, as well as Bank Otkritie, Novikombank, Promsvyazbank, Rossiya Bank, Sovcombank and Vnesheconombank.

 Two major Russian banks, Sberbank and Gazprombank, were not on the list because they are the main facilitators of payments for EU gas and oil imports.